visgl/deck.gl/bindings/python/pydeck/README.md

 ![demo](https://user-images.githubusercontent.com/2204757/58838976-1538f400-8615-11e9-84f6-a2fe42bb300b.gif)

-Note that pydeck is under active development and not yet officially released.
+Note that pydeck is under active development.
 At the moment use of this library is experimental.

-pydeck is a set of Python bindings for making spatial visualizations with [deck.gl](https://deck.gl), optimized for a Jupyter Notebook environment.
+The pydeck library is a set of Python bindings for making spatial visualizations with [deck.gl](https://deck.gl), optimized for a Jupyter Notebook environment.

 ## Installation